CoinGame/BCEShadow/doc/README_windows.txt

 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade, first backup wallet: nud backupwallet <destination_backup_file>
+To upgrade, first backup wallet: bcexchanged backupwallet <destination_backup_file>
-Then shutdown the daemon with: nud stop
+Then shutdown the daemon with: bcexchanged stop
-Remove files inside wallet directory other than wallet.dat and nu.conf Start up the new client.
+Remove files inside wallet directory other than wallet.dat and bcexchange.conf Start up the new client.
 It would start re-download of block chain.